KennyHermus/FullstackOpen/part2/README.md

 Work with online APIs to display country data and weather data.

 ## Side Notes
+My .env file with my api key is of course not included in this directory.
+Make sure to set your api key before attempting to use the countries React app.
+The countries api can be found at https://restcountries.com and the weather api can be found at https://openweathermap.org.

 Each subdirectory is its own react application built with ```create-react-app``` and can be run using the following commands:
 ```shell